AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 In your terminal at the root of your project type :

-- See all active containers
+- Show all active containers
     ```
     docker ps -a
     ```